What is Sales Strategy and Inside Sales?

-The history of the term “inside sales can be traced back to the late 1980s as an attempt to differentiate “telemarketing” (or from the more nuanced “high-touch,” phone-based business-to-business (B2B) selling practices.
+To understand Sales Strategy, we need to understand the history of the term “inside sales”.
+The term “Inside sales” can be traced back to the late 1980s as an attempt to differentiate “telemarketing” (or from the more nuanced “high-touch,” phone-based business-to-business (B2B) selling practices.

 By the late 1990s into the early 2000s, the term inside sales was used to separate the practice of outside sales – the more traditionally understood sales model, where sales men and women went the client’s actual physical location of business to engage in the sales process.

 We now understand inside sales to be the act of finding, identifying and turning leads into actual paying customers.
 Most recently, sales strategy and inside sales has become one of the most known and popular sales models in high-value industries as buyers are more comfortable purchasing things and working with people remotely.
 Door-to-door sales is almost extinct.
 The ability to embrace the idea of inside sales has been made possible through technology.

 What is the difference between Inside Sales & Telemarketing

 A simple way to coming to a definition of sales strategy and inside sales, is to state clearly what it is not.

 Telemarketing is often a single call close, with a tight script, that is often a small figure item and is routinely used through the B2C model.